Defined Contribution (DC) costs and charges for UKRF members

 Net investment returns and asset allocation

 The table below provides the annualised returns net of transaction costs and charges of all of the investment options members were able to select during the reporting period.
-This includes each of the funds that make up the default investment range and each of the self-select options available to members during the reporting period.
+This includes each of the funds that make up the default investment fund range and each of the self-select options available to members during the reporting period.
 The table also includes details of the assets under management for each fund.
 A single combined assets under management value is included for the range of default investment funds that members less than 10 years from retirement will invest in.

 The UKRF Lifestyle Fund range (default)

-Investment options 1 year net return % to 30 September 2024 3 year net return % to 30 September 2024 (p.a.)
-5 year net return % to 30 September 2024 (p.a.)
-Assets invested (£m) at 30 September 2024
+Investment options 1 year net return % to 30 September 2025 3 year net return % to 30 September 2025 (p.a.)
+5 year net return % to 30 September 2025 (p.a.)
+Assets invested (£m) at 30 September 2025

-Fund Benchmark Fund Benchmark Fund Benchmark
+Fund Benchmark Fund Benchmark Fund Benchmark Barclays Bank Section Barclays UK Section Total

-Investment optionsUKRF Lifestyle Mature Fund 1 year net return % to 30 September 2024 - Fund13.6 1 year net return % to 30 September 2024 - BenchmarkN/A 3 year net return % to 30 September 2024 (p.a.) - Fund-3.6 3 year net return % to 30 September 2024 (p.a.) - BenchmarkN/A 5 year net return % to 30 September 2024 (p.a.) - Fund-1.1 5 year net return % to 30 September 2024 (p.a.) - BenchmarkN/A Assets invested (£m) at 30 September 202491
+Investment optionsUKRF Lifestyle Mature Fund* 1 year net return % to 30 September 2025 - Fund1.7 1 year net return % to 30 September 2025 - BenchmarkN/A 3 year net return % to 30 September 2025 (p.a.) - Fund4.4 3 year net return % to 30 September 2025 (p.a.) - BenchmarkN/A 5 year net return % to 30 September 2025 (p.a.) - Fund-1.2 5 year net return % to 30 September 2025 (p.a.) - BenchmarkN/A Assets invested (£m) at 30 September 2025 - Barclays Bank Section98 Assets invested (£m) at 30 September 2025 - Barclays UK Section12 Assets invested (£m) at 30 September 2025 - Total110

-Investment optionsUKRF Lifestyle 2025 Fund 1 year net return % to 30 September 2024- Fund14.0 1 year net return % to 30 September 2024- BenchmarkN/A 3 year net return % to 30 September 2024 (p.a.) - Fund-3.2 3 year net return % to 30 September 2024 (p.a.) - BenchmarkN/A 5 year net return % to 30 September 2024 (p.a.) - Fund-0.2 5 year net return % to 30 September 2024 (p.a.) - BenchmarkN/A Assets invested (£m) at 30 September 2024694
+Investment optionsUKRF Lifestyle 2026 Fund* 1 year net return % to 30 September 2025 - Fund2.0 1 year net return % to 30 September 2025 - BenchmarkN/A 3 year net return % to 30 September 2025 (p.a.) - Fund5.4 3 year net return % to 30 September 2025 (p.a.) - BenchmarkN/A 5 year net return % to 30 September 2025 (p.a.) - Fund0.5 5 year net return % to 30 September 2025 (p.a.) - BenchmarkN/A Assets invested (£m) at 30 September 2025 - Barclays Bank Section657 Assets invested (£m) at 30 September 2025 - Barclays UK Section78 Assets invested (£m) at 30 September 2025 - Total735

-Investment optionsUKRF Lifestyle 2026 Fund 1 year net return % to 30 September 2024 - Fund14.8 1 year net return % to 30 September 2024 - BenchmarkN/A 3 year net return % to 30 September 2024 (p.a.) - Fund-2.8 3 year net return % to 30 September 2024 (p.a.) - BenchmarkN/A 5 year net return % to 30 September 2024 (p.a.) - Fund0.2 5 year net return % to 30 September 2024 (p.a.) - BenchmarkN/A
+Investment optionsUKRF Lifestyle 2027 Fund* 1 year net return % to 30 September 2025 - Fund2.5 1 year net return % to 30 September 2025 - BenchmarkN/A 3 year net return % to 30 September 2025 (p.a.) - Fund5.9 3 year net return % to 30 September 2025 (p.a.) - BenchmarkN/A 5 year net return % to 30 September 2025 (p.a.) - Fund1.1 5 year net return % to 30 September 2025 (p.a.) - BenchmarkN/A

-Investment optionsUKRF Lifestyle 2027 Fund 1 year net return % to 30 September 2024 - Fund15.4 1 year net return % to 30 September 2024 - BenchmarkN/A 3 year net return % to 30 September 2024 (p.a.) - Fund-2.5 3 year net return % to 30 September 2024 (p.a.) - BenchmarkN/A 5 year net return % to 30 September 2024 (p.a.) - Fund0.6 5 year net return % to 30 September 2024 (p.a.) - BenchmarkN/A
+Investment optionsUKRF Lifestyle 2028 Fund* 1 year net return % to 30 September 2025 - Fund3.1 1 year net return % to 30 September 2025 - BenchmarkN/A 3 year net return % to 30 September 2025 (p.a.) - Fund6.4 3 year net return % to 30 September 2025 (p.a.) - BenchmarkN/A 5 year net return % to 30 September 2025 (p.a.) - Fund1.6 5 year net return % to 30 September 2025 (p.a.) - BenchmarkN/A

-Investment optionsUKRF Lifestyle 2028 Fund 1 year net return % to 30 September 2024 - Fund15.8 1 year net return % to 30 September 2024 - BenchmarkN/A 3 year net return % to 30 September 2024 (p.a.) - Fund-2.2 3 year net return % to 30 September 2024 (p.a.) - BenchmarkN/A 5 year net return % to 30 September 2024 (p.a.) - Fund1.0 5 year net return % to 30 September 2024 (p.a.) - BenchmarkN/A
+Investment optionsUKRF Lifestyle 2029 Fund* 1 year net return % to 30 September 2025 - Fund3.7 1 year net return % to 30 September 2025 - BenchmarkN/A 3 year net return % to 30 September 2025 (p.a.) - Fund6.9 3 year net return % to 30 September 2025 (p.a.) - BenchmarkN/A 5 year net return % to 30 September 2025 (p.a.) - Fund2.1 5 year net return % to 30 September 2025 (p.a.) - BenchmarkN/A

-Investment optionsUKRF Lifestyle 2029 Fund 1 year net return % to 30 September 2024 - Fund16.4 1 year net return % to 30 September 2024 - BenchmarkN/A 3 year net return % to 30 September 2024 (p.a.) - Fund-2.0 3 year net return % to 30 September 2024 (p.a.) - BenchmarkN/A 5 year net return % to 30 September 2024 (p.a.) - Fund1.3 5 year net return % to 30 September 2024 (p.a.) - BenchmarkN/A
+Investment optionsUKRF Lifestyle 2030 Fund* 1 year net return % to 30 September 2025 - Fund4.3 1 year net return % to 30 September 2025 - BenchmarkN/A 3 year net return % to 30 September 2025 (p.a.) - Fund7.6 3 year net return % to 30 September 2025 (p.a.) - BenchmarkN/A 5 year net return % to 30 September 2025 (p.a.) - Fund2.8 5 year net return % to 30 September 2025 (p.a.) - BenchmarkN/A

-Investment optionsUKRF Lifestyle 2030 Fund 1 year net return % to 30 September 2024 - Fund17.4 1 year net return % to 30 September 2024 - BenchmarkN/A 3 year net return % to 30 September 2024 (p.a.) - Fund-1.5 3 year net return % to 30 September 2024 (p.a.) - BenchmarkN/A 5 year net return % to 30 September 2024 (p.a.) - Fund1.7 5 year net return % to 30 September 2024 (p.a.) - BenchmarkN/A
+Investment optionsUKRF Lifestyle 2031 Fund* 1 year net return % to 30 September 2025 - Fund4.8 1 year net return % to 30 September 2025 - BenchmarkN/A 3 year net return % to 30 September 2025 (p.a.) - Fund8.2 3 year net return % to 30 September 2025 (p.a.) - BenchmarkN/A 5 year net return % to 30 September 2025 (p.a.) - Fund3.4 5 year net return % to 30 September 2025 (p.a.) - BenchmarkN/A

-Investment optionsUKRF Lifestyle 2031 Fund 1 year net return % to 30 September 2024 - Fund18.3 1 year net return % to 30 September 2024 - BenchmarkN/A 3 year net return % to 30 September 2024 (p.a.) - Fund-1.1 3 year net return % to 30 September 2024 (p.a.) - BenchmarkN/A 5 year net return % to 30 September 2024 (p.a.) - Fund2.2 5 year net return % to 30 September 2024 (p.a.) - BenchmarkN/A
+Investment optionsUKRF Lifestyle 2032 Fund* 1 year net return % to 30 September 2025 - Fund5.4 1 year net return % to 30 September 2025 - BenchmarkN/A 3 year net return % to 30 September 2025 (p.a.) - Fund8.8 3 year net return % to 30 September 2025 (p.a.) - BenchmarkN/A 5 year net return % to 30 September 2025 (p.a.) - Fund3.7 5 year net return % to 30 September 2025 (p.a.) - BenchmarkN/A

-Investment optionsUKRF Lifestyle 2032 Fund 1 year net return % to 30 September 2024 - Fund18.9 1 year net return % to 30 September 2024 - BenchmarkN/A 3 year net return % to 30 September 2024 (p.a.) - Fund-0.8 3 year net return % to 30 September 2024 (p.a.) - BenchmarkN/A 5 year net return % to 30 September 2024 (p.a.) - Fund2.4 5 year net return % to 30 September 2024 (p.a.) - BenchmarkN/A
+Investment optionsUKRF Lifestyle 2033 Fund* 1 year net return % to 30 September 2025 - Fund6.0 1 year net return % to 30 September 2025 - BenchmarkN/A 3 year net return % to 30 September 2025 (p.a.) - Fund9.4 3 year net return % to 30 September 2025 (p.a.) - BenchmarkN/A 5 year net return % to 30 September 2025 (p.a.) - Fund4.0 5 year net return % to 30 September 2025 (p.a.) - BenchmarkN/A

-Investment optionsUKRF Lifestyle 2033 Fund 1 year net return % to 30 September 2024 - Fund19.6 1 year net return % to 30 September 2024 - BenchmarkN/A 3 year net return % to 30 September 2024 (p.a.) - Fund-0.4 3 year net return % to 30 September 2024 (p.a.) - BenchmarkN/A 5 year net return % to 30 September 2024 (p.a.) - Fund2.7 5 year net return % to 30 September 2024 (p.a.) - BenchmarkN/A
+Investment optionsUKRF Lifestyle 2034 Fund* 1 year net return % to 30 September 2025 - Fund6.6 1 year net return % to 30 September 2025 - BenchmarkN/A 3 year net return % to 30 September 2025 (p.a.) - Fund9.7 3 year net return % to 30 September 2025 (p.a.) - BenchmarkN/A 5 year net return % to 30 September 2025 (p.a.) - Fund4.2 5 year net return % to 30 September 2025 (p.a.) - BenchmarkN/A

-Investment optionsUKRF Lifestyle 2034 Fund 1 year net return % to 30 September 2024 - Fund20.3 1 year net return % to 30 September 2024 - BenchmarkN/A 3 year net return % to 30 September 2024 (p.a.) - Fund-0.2 3 year net return % to 30 September 2024 (p.a.) - BenchmarkN/A 5 year net return % to 30 September 2024 (p.a.) - Fund2.8 5 year net return % to 30 September 2024 (p.a.) - BenchmarkN/A
+Investment optionsUKRF Lifestyle 2035 Fund* 1 year net return % to 30 September 2025 - Fund7.1 1 year net return % to 30 September 2025 - BenchmarkN/A 3 year net return % to 30 September 2025 (p.a.) - Fund10.0 3 year net return % to 30 September 2025 (p.a.) - BenchmarkN/A 5 year net return % to 30 September 2025 (p.a.) - Fund4.4 5 year net return % to 30 September 2025 (p.a.) - BenchmarkN/A

-Investment optionsUKRF Lifestyle 2035 – 2062 Funds 1 year net return % to 30 September 2024 - Fund20.5 1 year net return % to 30 September 2024 - BenchmarkN/A 3 year net return % to 30 September 2024 (p.a.) - Fund-0.2 3 year net return % to 30 September 2024 (p.a.) - BenchmarkN/A 5 year net return % to 30 September 2024 (p.a.) - Fund2.8 5 year net return % to 30 September 2024 (p.a.) - BenchmarkN/A Assets invested (£m) at 30 September 2024602
+Investment optionsUKRF Lifestyle 2036 – 2062 Funds* 1 year net return % to 30 September 2025 - Fund7.4 1 year net return % to 30 September 2025 - BenchmarkN/A 3 year net return % to 30 September 2025 (p.a.) - Fund10.1 3 year net return % to 30 September 2025 (p.a.) - BenchmarkN/A 5 year net return % to 30 September 2025 (p.a.) - Fund4.4 5 year net return % to 30 September 2025 (p.a.) - BenchmarkN/A Assets invested (£m) at 30 September 2025 - Barclays Bank Section515 Assets invested (£m) at 30 September 2025 - Barclays UK Section65 Assets invested (£m) at 30 September 2025 - Total580

 The UKRF Lifestyle (Closed) Fund range (default)

-Investment options 1 year net return % to 30 September 2024 3 year net return % to 30 September 2024 (p.a.)
-5 year net return % to 30 September 2024 (p.a.)
-Assets invested (£m) at 30 September 2024
+Investment options 1 year net return % to 30 September 2025 3 year net return % to 30 September 2025 (p.a.)
+5 year net return % to 30 September 2025 (p.a.)
+Assets invested (£m) at 30 September 2025

-Fund Benchmark Fund Benchmark Fund Benchmark
+Fund Benchmark Fund Benchmark Fund Benchmark Barclays Bank Section Barclays UK Section Total

-Investment optionsUKRF Lifestyle (Closed) Mature Fund 1 year net return % to 30 September 2024 - Fund8.9 1 year net return % to 30 September 2024 - BenchmarkN/A 3 year net return % to 30 September 2024 (p.a.) - Fund-10.5 3 year net return % to 30 September 2024 (p.a.) - BenchmarkN/A 5 year net return % to 30 September 2024 (p.a.) - Fund-7.3 5 year net return % to 30 September 2024 (p.a.) - BenchmarkN/A Assets invested (£m) at 30 September 202431
+Investment optionsUKRF Lifestyle (Closed) Mature Fund* 1 year net return % to 30 September 2025 - Fund-5.7 1 year net return % to 30 September 2025 - BenchmarkN/A 3 year net return % to 30 September 2025 (p.a.) - Fund-2.1 3 year net return % to 30 September 2025 (p.a.) - BenchmarkN/A 5 year net return % to 30 September 2025 (p.a.) - Fund-9.1 5 year net return % to 30 September 2025 (p.a.) - BenchmarkN/A Assets invested (£m) at 30 September 2025 - Barclays Bank Section20 Assets invested (£m) at 30 September 2025 - Barclays UK Section1 Assets invested (£m) at 30 September 2025 - Total21

 Other DC investment options (self-select)

-Investment options 1 year net return % to 30 September 2024 3 year net return % to 30 September 2024 (p.a.)
-5 year net return % to 30 September 2024 (p.a.)
-Assets invested (£m) at 30 September 2024
+Investment options 1 year net return % to 30 September 2025 3 year net return % to 30 September 2025 (p.a.)
+5 year net return % to 30 September 2025 (p.a.)
+Assets invested (£m) at 30 September 2025

-Fund Benchmark Fund Benchmark Fund Benchmark
+Fund Benchmark Fund Benchmark Fund Benchmark Barclays Bank Section Barclays UK Section Total

-Investment optionsUKRF UK Equity Index Fund 1 year net return % to 30 September 2024 - Fund13.3 1 year net return % to 30 September 2024 - Benchmark13.4 3 year net return % to 30 September 2024 (p.a.) - Fund7.4 3 year net return % to 30 September 2024 (p.a.) - Benchmark7.4 5 year net return % to 30 September 2024 (p.a.) - Fund5.8 5 year net return % to 30 September 2024 (p.a.) - Benchmark5.7 Assets invested (£m) at 30 September 2024113
+Investment optionsUKRF UK Equity Index Fund 1 year net return % to 30 September 2025 - Fund16.2 1 year net return % to 30 September 2025 - Benchmark16.2 3 year net return % to 30 September 2025 (p.a.) - Fund14.5 3 year net return % to 30 September 2025 (p.a.) - Benchmark14.5 5 year net return % to 30 September 2025 (p.a.) - Fund13.0 5 year net return % to 30 September 2025 (p.a.) - Benchmark13.0 Assets invested (£m) at 30 September 2025 - Barclays Bank Section120 Assets invested (£m) at 30 September 2025 - Barclays UK Section4 Assets invested (£m) at 30 September 2025 - Total124

-Investment optionsUKRF Global (ex-UK) Equity Index Fund 1 year net return % to 30 September 2024 - Fund20.9 1 year net return % to 30 September 2024 - Benchmark20.8 3 year net return % to 30 September 2024 (p.a.) - Fund9.4 3 year net return % to 30 September 2024 (p.a.) - Benchmark9.2 5 year net return % to 30 September 2024 (p.a.) - Fund11.7 5 year net return % to 30 September 2024 (p.a.) - Benchmark11.5 Assets invested (£m) at 30 September 2024403
+Investment optionsUKRF Global (ex-UK) Equity Index Fund 1 year net return % to 30 September 2025 - Fund17.6 1 year net return % to 30 September 2025 - Benchmark17.5 3 year net return % to 30 September 2025 (p.a.) - Fund16.7 3 year net return % to 30 September 2025 (p.a.) - Benchmark16.6 5 year net return % to 30 September 2025 (p.a.) - Fund13.8 5 year net return % to 30 September 2025 (p.a.) - Benchmark13.6 Assets invested (£m) at 30 September 2025 - Barclays Bank Section447 Assets invested (£m) at 30 September 2025 - Barclays UK Section14 Assets invested (£m) at 30 September 2025 - Total461

-Investment optionsUKRF Emerging Markets Equity Index Fund 1 year net return % to 30 September 2024 - Fund14.3 1 year net return % to 30 September 2024 - Benchmark14.7 3 year net return % to 30 September 2024 (p.a.) - Fund0.2 3 year net return % to 30 September 2024 (p.a.) - Benchmark0.6 5 year net return % to 30 September 2024 (p.a.) - Fund3.8 5 year net return % to 30 September 2024 (p.a.) - Benchmark4.0 Assets invested (£m) at 30 September 202429
+Investment optionsUKRF Emerging Markets Equity Index Fund 1 year net return % to 30 September 2025 - Fund18.0 1 year net return % to 30 September 2025 - Benchmark16.9 3 year net return % to 30 September 2025 (p.a.) - Fund11.2 3 year net return % to 30 September 2025 (p.a.) - Benchmark11.1 5 year net return % to 30 September 2025 (p.a.) - Fund6.1 5 year net return % to 30 September 2025 (p.a.) - Benchmark6.2 Assets invested (£m) at 30 September 2025 - Barclays Bank Section32 Assets invested (£m) at 30 September 2025 - Barclays UK Section2 Assets invested (£m) at 30 September 2025 - Total34

-Investment optionsUKRF Sustainable Equity Fund 1 year net return % to 30 September 2024 - Fund19.5 1 year net return % to 30 September 2024 - Benchmark19.9 3 year net return % to 30 September 2024 (p.a.) - Fund4.3 3 year net return % to 30 September 2024 (p.a.) - Benchmark5.9 5 year net return % to 30 September 2024 (p.a.) - Fund10.0 5 year net return % to 30 September 2024 (p.a.) - Benchmark20.8 Assets invested (£m) at 30 September 202433
+Investment optionsUKRF Sustainable Equity Fund 1 year net return % to 30 September 2025 - Fund3.9 1 year net return % to 30 September 2025 - Benchmark16.8 3 year net return % to 30 September 2025 (p.a.) - Fund9.1 3 year net return % to 30 September 2025 (p.a.) - Benchmark15.7 5 year net return % to 30 September 2025 (p.a.) - Fund9.0 5 year net return % to 30 September 2025 (p.a.) - Benchmark13.0 Assets invested (£m) at 30 September 2025 - Barclays Bank Section28 Assets invested (£m) at 30 September 2025 - Barclays UK Section2 Assets invested (£m) at 30 September 2025 - Total30

-Investment optionsUKRF Diversified Growth Fund 1 year net return % to 30 September 2024 - Fund20.5 1 year net return % to 30 September 2024 - BenchmarkN/A 3 year net return % to 30 September 2024 (p.a.) - Fund-0.2 3 year net return % to 30 September 2024 (p.a.) - BenchmarkN/A 5 year net return % to 30 September 2024 (p.a.) - Fund2.8 5 year net return % to 30 September 2024 (p.a.) - BenchmarkN/A Assets invested (£m) at 30 September 202484
+Investment optionsUKRF Diversified Growth Fund* 1 year net return % to 30 September 2025 - Fund7.4 1 year net return % to 30 September 2025 - BenchmarkN/A 3 year net return % to 30 September 2025 (p.a.) - Fund10.1 3 year net return % to 30 September 2025 (p.a.) - BenchmarkN/A 5 year net return % to 30 September 2025 (p.a.) - Fund4.4 5 year net return % to 30 September 2025 (p.a.) - BenchmarkN/A Assets invested (£m) at 30 September 2025 - Barclays Bank Section86 Assets invested (£m) at 30 September 2025 - Barclays UK Section2 Assets invested (£m) at 30 September 2025 - Total88

-Investment optionsUKRF Over 15 Years UK Gilt Index Fund 1 year net return % to 30 September 2024 - Fund10.2 1 year net return % to 30 September 2024 - Benchmark10.1 3 year net return % to 30 September 2024 (p.a.) - Fund-14.7 3 year net return % to 30 September 2024 (p.a.) - Benchmark-14.8 5 year net return % to 30 September 2024 (p.a.) - Fund-10.3 5 year net return % to 30 September 2024 (p.a.) - Benchmark-10.4 Assets invested (£m) at 30 September 20247
+Investment optionsUKRF Over 15 Years UK Gilt Index Fund 1 year net return % to 30 September 2025 - Fund-8.9 1 year net return % to 30 September 2025 - Benchmark-9.0 3 year net return % to 30 September 2025 (p.a.) - Fund-4.3 3 year net return % to 30 September 2025 (p.a.) - Benchmark-4.4 5 year net return % to 30 September 2025 (p.a.) - Fund-12.9 5 year net return % to 30 September 2025 (p.a.) - Benchmark-12.9 Assets invested (£m) at 30 September 2025 - Barclays Bank Section6 Assets invested (£m) at 30 September 2025 - Barclays UK Section<1 Assets invested (£m) at 30 September 2025 - Total6

-Investment optionsUKRF Over 5 Years Index-Linked UK Gilt Index Fund 1 year net return % to 30 September 2024 - Fund6.5 1 year net return % to 30 September 2024 - Benchmark6.4 3 year net return % to 30 September 2024 (p.a.) - Fund-14.2 3 year net return % to 30 September 2024 (p.a.) - Benchmark-14.3 5 year net return % to 30 September 2024 (p.a.) - Fund-8.6 5 year net return % to 30 September 2024 (p.a.) - Benchmark-8.7 Assets invested (£m) at 30 September 20249
+Investment optionsUKRF Over 5 Years Index-Linked UK Gilt Index Fund 1 year net return % to 30 September 2025 - Fund-10.3 1 year net return % to 30 September 2025 - Benchmark-10.3 3 year net return % to 30 September 2025 (p.a.) - Fund-7.0 3 year net return % to 30 September 2025 (p.a.) - Benchmark-7.2 5 year net return % to 30 September 2025 (p.a.) - Fund-10.7 5 year net return % to 30 September 2025 (p.a.) - Benchmark-10.7 Assets invested (£m) at 30 September 2025 - Barclays Bank Section8 Assets invested (£m) at 30 September 2025 - Barclays UK Section<1 Assets invested (£m) at 30 September 2025 - Total8

-Investment optionsUKRF Mixed (Gilts, Cash and Growth) Fund 1 year net return % to 30 September 2024 - Fund10.6 1 year net return % to 30 September 2024 - BenchmarkN/A 3 year net return % to 30 September 2024 (p.a.) - Fund-8.9 3 year net return % to 30 September 2024 (p.a.) - BenchmarkN/A 5 year net return % to 30 September 2024 (p.a.) - Fund-5.7 5 year net return % to 30 September 2024 (p.a.) - BenchmarkN/A Assets invested (£m) at 30 September 202436
+Investment optionsUKRF Mixed (Gilts, Cash and Growth) Fund* 1 year net return % to 30 September 2025 - Fund-3.8 1 year net return % to 30 September 2025 - BenchmarkN/A 3 year net return % to 30 September 2025 (p.a.) - Fund-0.3 3 year net return % to 30 September 2025 (p.a.) - BenchmarkN/A 5 year net return % to 30 September 2025 (p.a.) - Fund-7.2 5 year net return % to 30 September 2025 (p.a.) - BenchmarkN/A Assets invested (£m) at 30 September 2025 - Barclays Bank Section29 Assets invested (£m) at 30 September 2025 - Barclays UK Section5 Assets invested (£m) at 30 September 2025 - Total34

-Investment optionsUKRF Cash Fund 1 year net return % to 30 September 2024 - Fund5.3 1 year net return % to 30 September 2024 - Benchmark5.3 3 year net return % to 30 September 2024 (p.a.) - Fund3.3 3 year net return % to 30 September 2024 (p.a.) - Benchmark3.3 5 year net return % to 30 September 2024 (p.a.) - Fund2.1 5 year net return % to 30 September 2024 (p.a.) - Benchmark2.0 Assets invested (£m) at 30 September 202428
+Investment optionsUKRF Cash Fund 1 year net return % to 30 September 2025 - Fund4.6 1 year net return % to 30 September 2025 - Benchmark4.5 3 year net return % to 30 September 2025 (p.a.) - Fund4.6 3 year net return % to 30 September 2025 (p.a.) - Benchmark4.6 5 year net return % to 30 September 2025 (p.a.) - Fund2.9 5 year net return % to 30 September 2025 (p.a.) - Benchmark2.9 Assets invested (£m) at 30 September 2025 - Barclays Bank Section28 Assets invested (£m) at 30 September 2025 - Barclays UK Section1 Assets invested (£m) at 30 September 2025 - Total29

 *A benchmark is not provided for the UKRF Lifestyle Funds, UKRF Mixed (Cash, Gilts and Growth) Fund or UKRF Diversified Growth Fund.